Cat Brittle Nails Supplement

 What’s a simple decision framework for brittle claw support?

 First, rule in the obvious: snag surfaces, wobbly scratchers, and overgrown tips.
 Second, look for companion signs—itch, paw licking, dandruff, or pain behaviors—that suggest skin disease or discomfort needs priority.
+Third, review diet consistency and consider a supplement trial only when the environment is stable enough to judge change.

 What does research actually say about brittle nails and supplements?